Apothecary: Etymology

 Use of the term in the names of businesses varies with time and location.
 It is generally an Americanism, though some areas of the United States use it to invoke an experience of nostalgic revival and it has been used for a wide variety of businesses; while in other areas such as California its use is restricted to licensed pharmacies.

 History

+In Exodus 30:25 of the Bible the art of the apothecary is already mentioned.
 The profession of apothecary can be dated back at least to 2600 BC to ancient Babylon, which provides one of the earliest records of the practice of the apothecary.
 Clay tablets have been found with medical texts recording symptoms, prescriptions, and the directions for compounding.